verlok/vanilla-lazyload/README.md

 });
 ```

 That's it.
-Whenever the element selected by `elements_selector` is not an `img` or an `iframe`, LazyLoad puts the image found in the `data-original` attribute in the `background-image` of the element.
+Whenever the element selected by `elements_selector` is not an `img` or an `iframe`, LazyLoad puts the image found in the `data-src` attribute in the `background-image` of the element.

 [DEMO](http://verlok.github.io/lazyload/demos/background_images.html) | [SOURCE](https://github.com/verlok/lazyload/blob/master/demos/background_images.html) | [API](#api)